-Dr. Cackett uses world-leading X-ray satellites to observe neutron stars in binary systems where a star similar to the sun and a neutron star orbit each other.
+Drs.
+Cackett and Ludlam use world-leading X-ray satellites to observe neutron stars in binary systems where a star similar to the sun and a neutron star orbit each other.
 In such systems, the gravity of the neutron star can pull matter from the companion, which then spirals down onto the neutron star forming a hot disk of gas (an 'accretion disk') around it.
-Dr. Cackett studies this accretion process and its effects on the neutron star in order to learn about the nature of these superdense objects.
+They study this accretion process and its effects on the neutron star in order to learn about the nature of these superdense objects.

 For more information about this research, visit the Chandra X-Ray Observatory.

 Black holes are objects so dense that even light cannot escape their gravitational pull.
 They can come in several different masses - stellar-mass black holes have masses that are typically 10 tens the mass of our Sun, and, like neutron stars, are formed in supernovae explosions at the end of a massive star's life.
 Supermassive black holes, on the other hand, have masses typically between a million and a billion times the mass of the Sun and every major galaxy in the universe, including our own Milky Way, seems to have one at their center.
 Astronomers still don't know exactly how they form.